 The upper body tends to move farther forward than the lower body during a crash.
 Because of this movement, the seat belt quickly locks up and keeps motorists from going too far forward.
 When this happens, a person’s body is thrown against the locked seat belt forcefully, which may cause a sternal fracture.
 However, this is how a seat belt should work in order to stop a person’s body from continuing forward through the windshield.

 When a sternum injury occurs, there is a greater chance of suffering other internal chest injuries to the lungs and organs, and even a broken collarbone.
 While this is true, seat belts also keep motorists from being ejected and suffering fatal injuries, which is why it is important to stress that all motorists should always buckle up.
 Although, seat belts may cause additional injuries during an accident, the person who caused the crash should be responsible for such injuries.

 If you were injured in an Atlanta accident with a truck, it is important to talk with a skilled personal injury lawyer to ensure you receive full compensation for your accident-related injuries.
-Call the Law Offices of Shane Smith for help with your case at 770-HURT-999 for a free case consultation today.
+Call Shane Smith Law for help with your case at 770-HURT-999 for a free case consultation today.